HyrumHansen/math4610/task3.md

 ### Question 3:

 Two separate Java classes were built, one to test the single precision setting of my machine and the other to test double precision.
 The following table gives the results from the single precision test function.
-The code for the function is available [here]().
+The software manual entry for the method is available [here](https://github.com/HyrumHansen/math4610/blob/main/code/task3/singlePrecisionEpsilon.md).

 ```java
 Counter: 1     Epsilon 1.00000000